 work to the cause.
 The Leeds Postcards Miner's Strike Fund

 was set up for the proceeds of the postcards.
 In

-October Richard employed Christine Hankinson who had experience in educational
+October Richard employed Christine Hankinson (me) who

-publishing and newspapers in London.
+London.
 With front page adverts in the Guardian for the sets

 of postcards in return for donations to The Miners Strike

-Fund, over £50,000 was raised and given to the fund
+Fund, over £50,000 was raised and donated to the fund

 by the end of the year.

 1985 it was decided that the three would become a workers